Florian Lejeune: Girona

 After his loan with Brest ended, Lejeune signed a two-year deal with Girona FC also in the second level.
 He was an undisputed first-choice for the Catalans, scoring his first goal on 8 February 2015, in a 1–0 win at CD Tenerife.

 Lejeune finished the campaign with 40 appearances and five goals, as his side narrowly missed out promotion in the play-offs.

 Manchester City

 On 28 August 2015 Lejeune was transferred to Manchester City, being immediately loaned back to Girona for one year.

 Eibar

 On 29 June 2016, Lejeune signed a four-year deal with SD Eibar.

 Newcastle United

 On 4 July 2017, Lejeune joined Newcastle United on a five-year contract.
 In April 2019, he was ruled out of the rest of the 2018–19 season with a knee injury.
 Lejeune scored both of his first two goals for Newcastle in injury time of a 2–2 draw with Everton on 21 January 2020.

-Deportivo Alavés
+Alavés

 On 11 September 2020, Lejeune signed for Deportivo Alavés on a one-year loan deal.
 In July of the following year, he completed a permanent move to the club for an undisclosed fee.

-Rayo Vallecano (loan)
+Rayo Vallecano

 On 29 July 2022, Lejeune joined Rayo Vallecano on a season-long loan.
+Roughly one year later, Rayo announced his permanent signing on a four-year deal, for a reported fee of €2.5 million.